Search Results

 Children and adolescents

-Ketesse has not been studied in children and adolescent.
+Ketesse has not been studied in children and adolescents.
 Therefore, safety and efficacy have not been established and the product should not be used in children and adolescents.

 Other medicines and Ketesse